siccoo/mejofinance/README.md

 ## Solution:
 Web based app platform to seamlessly manage customers experience and provide good coperate governance as to putting financial interest always ahead

-**Proposed Stack: HTML 5, CSS 3, Javascript, Node, MongoDB
+**Proposed Stack: HTML 5, CSS 3, Javascript

 ## Deploying your project
 This project is deployed with firebase or netlify